Updated

 6. Does a conviction affect gun rights?

-A conviction under this statute does not impact a person’s gun rights.
+A conviction under this statute does not impact your gun rights.

-Some California crimes will cause a defendant to lose his right to:
+Some California crimes will cause you to lose your right to:

 - own a gun, or